 Website | https://www.rct.lv/en/

-Afternoon exploring the Old Town & Art Nouveau buildings
+Afternoon self-guided walking tour Riga Old Town & Art Nouveau buildings

 Start in the middle of the Old Town at St Peter’s Church.
 Dating from the 15th century, the imposing 15th-century structure is the tallest church in Riga, known for its distinctive 123m-high steeple.
 Continue towards the Cat House, known for the two cats with arched backs and raised tails on its roof.
 Rigan legend is the wealthy tradesman owner had the cats’ tails pointed towards the direction of the Great Guild, after being refused membership.